OpenXcom/OpenXcom/bin/TFTD/README.txt

-Copy all the X-Com: Terror From the Deep subfolders to this directory!
+Copy all the X-COM: Terror From the Deep subfolders to this directory!

 After the copy, this directory should contain at least the following items:
   FLOP_INT